 On October 27, 2017, Paul Manafort and Richard Gates were charged in the District of Columbia with various crimes (including FARA) in connection with work they performed for Russia-backed political entities in Ukraine.
 On February 22, 2018, Manafort and Gates were charged in the Eastern District of Virginia with various other crimes in connection with the payments they received for work performed for Russia-backed political entities in Ukraine.
-During the course of its (b) (7)(A) the Special Counsel's Office developed substantial evidence with respect to individuals and entities that were (b) (7)(A)

-On February 23, 2018, Gates pleaded guilty in the District of Columbia to a multiobject conspiracy and to making false statements; the remaining charges against Gates were dismissed.3 Thereafter, in consultation with the Office of the Deputy Attorney General, the Special Counsel's Office closed the (b) (7)(A) and referred them (b) (7)(A) for further investigation as it deemed appropriate.
-The Office based its decision to close those matters on its mandate, the indictments of Manafort, Gates's plea, and its determination as to how best to allocate its resources, among other reasons; (b) (7)(A)

-the investigation of those closed matters.
+During the course of its FARA investigation, the Special Counsel's Office developed substantial evidence with respect to individuals and entities that were jointly involved in Manafort's conduct, including the entities and persons identified in the October 20 memorandum, FTI Consulting, and Greg Craig.2 On February 23, 2018, Gates pleaded guilty in the District of Columbia to a multiobject conspiracy and to making false statements; the remaining charges against Gates were dismissed.3 Thereafter, in consultation with the Office of the Deputy Attorney General, the Special Counsel's Office closed the Podesta and Mercury matters and referred them to NSD for further investigation as it deemed appropriate.
+The Office based its decision to close those matters on its mandate, the indictments of Manafort, Gates's plea, and its determination as to how best to allocate its resources, among other reasons; the decision was not based on and does reflect any lack of merit as to any of those matters.
+At NSD's request, the Southern District of New York continued the investigation of those closed matters.